tejaskumavat08/mess-menu-app/README.md

 # 🍽️ Food Mess Menu Web App

-A simple and responsive web application to display the weekly mess menu for a hostel or college mess.
+A simple and responsive web application to display the weekly mess menu for a hostel or college mess able to see Mess Menu remotelessly .
 Built to help students easily check their daily meals and plan accordingly.

 ## 🌟 Features